 In other words, any department cannot be left aside from the BCMS, whether in terms of analysis or during the response and recovery phases.
 Enhancing personal collaboration from our department is key to create synergies and get better responses from other departments.
 Top management involvement is always necessary but if we, all departments, work together, their work will be easier in terms of decision making and even for accountability.
 Yes, let us be stronger together to win this war.

 About the author

 BCM & ITSCM Consultant, EMEA

 Macarena Rodríguez is a Business Continuity & IT Service Continuity (BCM & ITSCM) Consultant at Getronics for EMEA region.
 She also created BeReadyForContinuity (https://www.bereadyforcontinuity.com/) in Spain.
-Member of the Business Continuity Institute (MBCI) since September 2016, she has more than 5 years of experience working in Business Continuity.
+Member of the Business Continuity Institute (MBCI) since September 2016, she also is the Chair of the BCI Spain Chapter.
 She has become a specialist in training and exercising staff to be prepared in the event of a real-life disaster.
-Moreover, she is a BCI Approved Instructor working with PANTA RAY to deliver the BCI Certification courses (CBCI).
 Her background as communicator has helped her to provide and implement raising awareness actions and promotional material to help staff to understand better what a BCM is and how to be involved.
 She is also passionate for the European Union.
 This has helped her to understand better Regulations such as the new EU General Data Protection Regulation (GDPR).
 Furthermore, she is fluent in Spanish, English, French and Italian.